lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 ### Accelerometer-based paintbrush controller

-We also designed a far more fluid and interesting paintbrush controller using a 3-axis accelerometer to control the brush's x,y location and a [force-sensitive resistor](../arduino/force-sensitive-resistors.md) to control brush size.
+We also designed a far more fluid and interesting paintbrush controller using a 3-axis accelerometer to control the brush's x,y location and a {% include tlink.html id='arduino-force-sensitive-resistors' text='force-sensitive resistor' %} to control brush size.
 We also switched to the ESP32 because the OLED + LIS3DH accelerometer libraries took up more memory than the Leonardo had available.

 The pictorial and schematic wiring diagrams are below.